peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

     ##  96%  97%  98%  99% 100%
     ##    5    6    9   18 4215

-We can now see that 99% of the data is between 0-18 days from publish date to trending.
-We will use this 99th percentile as a max limit for our graphs for clarity.
+We can now see that 99% of videos got on the trending page within 0-18 days from publish date.
+We will use this 99th percentile as a max limit for our graphs for a clearer visualisation.

 ``` r
 max_limit <- quantile(trending_data$days_diff, probs = c(0.99))